 How much does workers' comp insurance cost for a small business?

-Most small businesses pay $69 to $74 monthly for workers' comp insurance.
+Small businesses pay $69 to $74 monthly for workers' comp insurance.
 NEXT offers the lowest rate at $69 monthly, while the industry average is $74.
-Your actual cost depends on your industry classification, payroll size and claims history.
+Your actual cost depends on industry classification, payroll size and claims history.

 Do I need workers' comp insurance if I'm a sole proprietor with no employees?

-You don't need workers' comp as a sole proprietor without employees.
-However, once you hire anyone (including family or part-time help), you're required to get coverage.
-If you're in construction in states like Colorado, you must formally reject coverage if you don't want it.
+Sole proprietors without employees don't need workers' comp coverage.
+Once you hire anyone (including family or part-time help), you're required to get coverage.
+Construction businesses in states like Colorado must formally reject coverage if they don't want it.

 Which workers' comp insurance company is best for small businesses?

-NEXT and The Hartford both earned top MoneyGeek scores of 4.58 out of 5.
-Simply Business ranks third with a 4.50 score and a competitive $71 monthly rate.
+NEXT and The Hartford both earned top MoneyGeek scores of 4.58 out of 5 for workers' comp.
+Simply Business ranks third with a 4.50 score and competitive $71 monthly rate.

 What coverage limits do I need for workers' comp insurance?

-Construction businesses need higher limits (more than $2 million per occurrence, more than $5 million aggregate) while office-based businesses can use lower limits ($500,000 to $1 million per occurrence).
+Workers' comp coverage limits depend on industry risk: Construction businesses need higher limits (more than $2 million per occurrence, more than $5 million aggregate), while office-based businesses use lower limits ($500,000 to $1 million per occurrence).
 Restaurant and retail businesses typically need standard limits ($1 million per occurrence, $2 million aggregate).
-Your industry risk level determines appropriate coverage amounts.

 Can I get workers' comp insurance if I only have contractors?

-Contractors handle their own coverage, but hiring them creates risk if they're actually employees under the law.
+Contractors handle their own workers' comp coverage, but hiring them creates risk if they're actually employees under labor law.
 The Department of Labor has recovered over $41 million since 2021 for misclassified workers.
-It matters whether they're economically dependent on your business, not just signed agreements.
+Worker classification depends on economic dependence on your business, not just signed agreements.

 How can I reduce my workers' comp insurance costs?